CHAPTER 1:

 So a real physical block is created.
 It blocks our abilities to expand our energies and physical movements in the particular directions we created, or were forced upon us.
 We cannot move those muscles to their designed full length.
 We also cannot expand our energy field in that direction.
 As long as the block is in place, we cannot express ourselves that way even if we intellectually want to.

+This is what Reich discovered.
+And it's why he was able to clear the blocks by working directly on the musculature in combination with verbal therapy.
 Structural Integration Bodywork actually re-lengthens the connective tissue.
 Combining it with Reichian and Bioenergetic therapy techniques can clear the body of many of these restrictions faster and more completely than muscular manipulations alone.

+Each type of block manifests this way.
 In Bioenergetics, Lowen gives actual illustrations of where the blocked flows are located in the body.
 And Kelleman's book adds illustrations and very informative text.

 Inside Mother, we were housed and fed in a protective womb.
 We were even directly connected through the umbilical cord.
 That was our world, and we did not relate to being physical individuals outside it.